INF800/whoami/projects.md

 ![tm](/assets/projs/filter.png)

-Filter for communities is an open-source application/API that let's you connect with people whom you are looking for [[Live]](https://vis-filter.herokuapp.com/) [[GitHub]](https://github.com/rakesh4real/FILTER)
+Filter for communities is an open-source application/API that let's you connect with people whom you are looking for. [[Live]](https://vis-filter.herokuapp.com/) [[GitHub]](https://github.com/rakesh4real/FILTER)

 <div class="divider"></div>